RoffelKartoffel/cmanager/README.md

 ### Building with Gradle

-Run `gradlew build` from the root directory of the git repository.
+Run `gradle build` from the root directory of the git repository.

 ### Eclipse